joelburton/Homework/Homework02/README.md

 Email #2:
 --------

-You respond to that and submit a new script--then you get this response back:
+You respond and submit a new script--then you get this response back:

 ```
 To: jrdev48@ubermelon.co <Junior Developer #48>